Renewable energy in Africa: Solar power

 Global Horizontal Irradiation in Sub-Saharan Africa.

 Several large-scale solar power facilities are under development in Africa including projects in South Africa and Algeria.
-Although solar power technology has the potential to supply energy to large numbers of people, and has been used to generate power on a large scale in developed nations, its greatest potential in Africa may be to provide power on a smaller scale and to use this energy to help with day-to-day needs such as small-scale electrification, desalination, water pumping, and water purification.
+Although solar power technology has the potential to supply energy to large numbers of people and has been used to generate power on a large scale in developed nations, its greatest potential in Africa may be to provide power on a smaller scale and to use this energy to help with day-to-day needs such as small-scale electrification, desalination, water pumping, and water purification.

-The first utility-scale solar farm in Sub-Saharan Africa is the 8.5MW plant at Agahozo-Shalom Youth Village, in the Rwamagana District, Eastern Province of Rwanda.
-It leased 20 hectare of land from the village which is a charity to house and educate Rwandan genocide victims.
-The plant uses 28,360 photovoltaic panels and produces 6% of total electrical supply of the country.
+The first utility-scale solar farm in Sub-Saharan Africa is the 8.5 MW plant at Agahozo-Shalom Youth Village, in the Rwamagana District, Eastern Province of Rwanda.
+It leased 20 hectare of land from the village, which is a charity to house and educate Rwandan genocide victims.
+The plant uses 28,360 photovoltaic panels and produces 6% of the total electrical supply of the country.
 The project was built with U.S., Israeli, Dutch, Norwegian, Finnish and UK funding and expertise.

 There are several examples of small grid-linked solar power stations in Africa, including the photovoltaic 250 kW Kigali Solaire station in Rwanda.
-Under the South Africa Renewable Energy Independent Power Producer Procurement Program, several projects have been developed, including the 96MW(DC) Jasper Solar Energy Project, the 75MW(DC) Lesedi PV project, and the 75MW(DC) Letsatsi PV Project, all developed by the American company SolarReserve and completed in 2014.
+Under the South Africa Renewable Energy Independent Power Producer Procurement Program, several projects have been developed, including the 96 MW (DC) Jasper Solar Energy Project, the 75 MW (DC) Lesedi PV project, and the 75 MW (DC) Letsatsi PV Project, all developed by the American company SolarReserve and completed in 2014.